AdobeDocs/workfront-learn.en/help/best-practices/schedules-bp.md

 * You have part-time workers who work less than 40 hours per week.

-* Workers don’t work the standard 8 hours a day, Monday-Friday, such as weekend workers or those who work four 10-hour days.
+* Workers don't work the standard 8 hours a day, Monday-Friday, such as weekend workers or those who work four 10-hour days.

 </br>
 </br>